 USCB is committed to the assessment and continuous improvement of its programs.
-To assess the effectiveness of its general education program, the University requires all degree seeking, new and transfer students to take an examination during the spring semester of their sophomore/junior year (when students have between 45 and 60 collegiate hours completed).
-This examination is used by USCB only to assess and improve the quality of its programs.
-It in no way affects the grades or status of the student in the University.
-Since effective assessment is predicated on accurate testing results, the University appreciates the cooperation of students with this process and asks students to make a serious effort on the examination.
-If a student fails to participate in a required assessment activity, a hold will be placed on the student's records and the student will not be able to register for any future semesters until the assessment activity is completed.
+To evaluate the effectiveness of its general education curriculum, the University requires all degree seeking, new and transfer students to participate in assessment testing when notified.
+The results of the assessments are used by USCB only to assess and improve the quality of the general education curriculum.
+The assessment in no way affects the grades or status of the student in the University.
+Since effective measurement is predicated on accurate testing results, the University appreciates the cooperation of students and asks students to make a serious effort on the assessment.
+If a student fails to participate in a required assessment activity, a hold will be placed on the student's records and the student will not be able to register for any future semesters at USCB or any other USC system institution until the assessment activity is completed.
 Students with questions should call the Office of Institutional Effectiveness and Research at 843-521-4178.